RillaStudios/basic_utils/README.md

 [developing packages and plugins](https://flutter.dev/to/develop-packages).
 -->

-BasicUtils is a simple Flutter package desiged to implement helpful utilities to make the development process quicker and easier.
+ExtUtils is a simple Flutter package desiged to implement helpful utilities to make the development process quicker and easier.
 It adds extra methods to data types which can be useful when writing your programs/apps.

 ## ✅ Features